What is Moss? - To delete

 Different varieties of moss can be found everywhere if you take the time to look.
 Even in urban areas, so no need to take moss from protected and national parks (this is not cool and mostly illegal!).
 Chill out on a relaxing walk around your neighbourhood and collect a nice lush piece for your Sanctuary.
 Even brown, dry moss can be returned to life in a few hours of deep rehydration.
 You can clean the moss before you use it but sometimes you get exciting surprises if you just let it be… like mushrooms and tiny flowers.

 If you are unable to collect your own moss, most florists should be able to assist or point you in the right direction.
 There are options to buy online, just be sure you are using a reputable supplier.
-If you are in Australia (SA, NT, Vic, NSW, WA, QLD) we are able to sell moss to you.
-If you’re not, please avoid the temptation to add it to cart!
-We get it 🙂 but we don’t want to hold up the order or worse have it stuck in customs.
-Check out these options below:
+If you are in the Australian states SA, NT, Vic, NSW, and QLD we are able to sell our moss to you.

 The Art of Collecting Moss